Cat Women Of The Moon (1953)

 bring our culture to Earth!

-She’s fallen in love with her radio operator!
+She’s fallen in love with a radio operator!

 Is that true?